hashxim/hconMD/work_md/Obsidian/Youtube/Overview of the Paints Sector.md

 - USD 7.1B / 50K Crs
 - 30% is unorganized
 - Fastest growing market in the world with 15 yr CAGR of 10%
+- Premiumisation - Customers moving from distemper and cement paints to emulsion and enamels.
+- Oliopoly - Top 4 players - Asian paints, Berger paints, Kansai Nerolac and